-6.1.16 Class: OutputDataPoint
+6.1.15 Class: OutputDataPoint

-Figure 18: OutputDataPoint
+Figure 16: OutputDataPoint

-- OutputDataPoint (Class: OutputDataPoint) is a Variable of a Service that is set by a RESTful Device in its environment and that the Device updates autonomously (e.g. at periodic times).
-To enable a third party to instruct the device to update (out of schedule) the current value of a OutputputDataPoint devices often also offer a SET_OutputDataPoint Operation to trigger the device to update the data of the OutputDataPoint: - An OutputDataPoint is a persistent entity. - NOTE 1: Input- and Output DataPoints are usually used by Devices (AEs) that communicate in a RESTful way, while Operations are the procedures that are used for remote procedure based communication.
-Operations are, however, also needed in RESTful systems to correlate output, that is produced by a device, to the input that triggered the production of that output.
+• OutputDataPoint (Class: OutputDataPoint) is a Variable of a Service that is set by a RESTful Device in its environment and that the Device updates autonomously (e.g. at periodic times).
+To enable a third party to instruct the device to update (out of schedule) the current value of a OutputputDataPoint devices often also offer a SET_OutputDataPoint Operation to trigger the device to update the data of the OutputDataPoint.

-• hasMetaData (range Class: MetaData) (inherited from class:Variable)

-• describes (range Class: Aspect) (inherited from class:Variable)
+- hasMetaData (range Class: MetaData) (inherited from class:Variable) - describes (range Class: Aspect) (inherited from class:Variable)

-- hasOutputDataPoint (domain Class: Operation) - hasOutputDataPoint (domain Class: Command)
+- hasOutputDataPoint (domain Class: Service) - hasOutputDataPoint (domain Class: Command)